Semiclassical quantization conditions in strained moir\'e lattices: Introduction

 and

-Then both $H_{\Psi\mathrm{DO}}$ and $H(k_x)$ act on $L^2(\Sone)$ which allows for a unified treatment of both models.
+Then both $H_{\Psi\mathrm{DO}}$ and $H^w(k_x)$ act on $L^2(\mathbb T;\CC^4)$ which allows for a unified treatment of both models.
 Note that $k_x=\mathcal O(h)$ so it does not contribute to the principal symbol of $H^w(k_x)$.

-Similar to $H_{\operatorname{\Psi DO}}(w)$ we find in the chiral limit $w_0=0$ that conjugating $H^w(k_x)$ by a unitary matrix leads to a system on off-diagonal block form, see Lemma \ref{lem:reduction0}.
-We locate the degenerate potential wells in Proposition \ref{prop:degwellH} and apply Theorem \ref{thm:periodicquasimodesnormalform} to obtain approximate eigenvalues and quasimodes to any order.
-The approximate eigenvalues of $H^w(k_x)$ are independent of $k_x$ (see Remark \ref{rem:independentkx}), which by \eqref{eq:BFunion} leads to approximate eigenvalues of $H^w$ of infinite multiplicity.
-Near zero energy these are given by
+Similar to $H_{\operatorname{\Psi DO}}(w)$ we find in the chiral limit $w_0=0$ that conjugating $H_\ch^w(k_x)$ by a unitary matrix leads to a system on off-diagonal block form, see Lemma \ref{lem:reduction0}.
+We locate the degenerate potential wells in Proposition \ref{prop:degwellH}, which only appear for quasimomentum $k_\perp=0$, and apply Corollary \ref{cor:periodicquasimodesnormalform} to obtain approximate eigenvalues and quasimodes to any order.
+The proof (given at the end of \S\ref{ss:lowenergy}) shows that the obtained approximate eigenvalues of $H_\ch^w(k_x)$ are independent of $k_x$, which by \eqref{eq:BFunion} leads to approximate eigenvalues of infinite multiplicity for $H_\ch^w$: